-The ASAP Management Committee has nine members who have expertise in the legal profession, asylum support, human resources, finance and fundraising, communications/marketing and charity management.
+The ASAP Management Committee has eleven members who have expertise in the legal profession, asylum support, human resources, finance and fundraising, communications/marketing and charity management.

 Current ASAP Management Committee members are: